wavebeem/wavebeem.com/src/blog/2025/editorial-style/index.md

 ---
 date: "2025-01-06"
 title: >-
-  Editorial style & shrines progress
+  Editorial Style & Shrines Progress
 description: >-
   A new design era: Editorial style.
 Two color design returns, but I'm aiming for something more elegant than retro.
 I've also started working on my long